tfeldmann/organize/docs/filters.md

   # Exclude a single filter
   - locations: ~/Desktop
     filters:
-      - not extension: jpg
+      - not extension: jpg # <- matches all non-jpgs
       - name:
           startswith: "Invoice"
-      - not empty
+      - not empty # <- matches files with content
     actions:
       - echo: "{name}"
 ```